 If you are at a different phase of your life and, either you don’t have children, or your children are grown, think about how you would like to spend your time.
 If you would like to travel more, start exploring places you would like to visit and plan a trip!

-Whatever your focus is whether it’s getting healthier, developing stronger relationships, or being more diligent about your finances, start establishing manageable goals to focus your attention in these areas.
+Whatever your focus is, whether it’s getting healthier, developing stronger relationships, or being more diligent about your finances, start establishing manageable goals to focus your attention in these areas.
 Your life can be whatever you’d like it to be, so get planning!
+For additional guidance and support, consider reaching out to resources like San Diego Christian Counseling to help you stay motivated and accountable on your journey.

 “Posse”, Courtesy of Joel Muniz, Unsplash.com, CC0 License; “Sitting on the Mountaintop”, Courtesy of Matheus Ferrero, Unsplash.com, CC0 License; “Black Heart”, Courtesy of Kelly Sikkema, Unsplash.com, CC0 License; “Sidewalk Graffiti”, Courtesy of Suzi Kim, Unsplash.com, CC0 License